ColleBoll/EJGEngine/README.md

 # EJGEngine

-**EJGEngine** is an ambitious, in-development game engine written entirely in Java.
-While still in its early stages, the goal of EJGEngine is to become a powerful and user-friendly platform that enables anyone — from beginners with minimal programming experience to seasoned developers — to create 2D games quickly and efficiently.
+**EJGEngine** is an in-development game engine written entirely in Java.
+While still in its development stages, the goal of EJGEngine is to become an user-friendly platform that enables anyone from beginners with minimal programming experience to seasoned developers to create 2D games quickly and efficiently.

 ## Features